lexjox777/Devops.project/Project 7.md

    ![start,enable php](https://user-images.githubusercontent.com/79808404/183726092-f946609d-ebd7-4be1-beb4-19a7fffb741e.JPG)

+ #
-  ## I repeated the same step 1 - 4 for my Webserver2 after connecting to the ssh key from my local machine..
+  ## I repeated the same step 1 - 4 above for my Webserver2 after connecting to the ssh key from my local machine..
   #